Menorca Car Hire

 Driving in Menorca is far less stressful than in other tourist locations.
 The road network is manageable and consists mainly of a few main roads, most notably the ME1, which runs from Mao (Mahon) to Ciutadella, and quiet, narrow side roads (camis).
 There are no motorways and very few dual carriageways.

 The speed limit is 80km/h, slightly less than 50mph.
 The roads are in good condition and very well signposted; the road signs are standard throughout Europe.
 Generally, there are not many cars on the roads either, which makes driving very relaxing and makes it very unlikely that you will get stuck in a traffic jam.
 Many of the road signs are in English or marked.
 In Menorca, cars drive on the right side of the road.

 It's good to know that Spain has strict drink-driving laws, allowing only 0.5 milligrams of alcohol per millilitre of blood - stricter than in the UK, where the limit is 0.8.
 Novice drivers are effectively banned from driving under the influence, with a very low limit of 0.1 mg/l.
 Front and rear seat belts are compulsory everywhere.

 - Age limits: The minimum age to drive a car in Spain is 18 years.
 However, most car rental companies require you to be at least 21 to rent a car and at least 25 years to avoid paying an additional young driver fee.

-- International Driving Permit: Yes, if you are a non-EU licence holder.
+- International Driving Permit: Yes, if you are a non-EU license holder.

 - Children in the car: If you are travelling with children under 12 or less than 135cm tall, you are required by law to have a child seat in your car.
-If you do not have your own, most car rental companies will provide one for a fee.
-However, it is advisable to request such a seat before collecting the vehicle, otherwise one may not always be available.
+Most car rental companies will provide one for a fee if you do not have your own.
+However, it is advisable to request such a seat before collecting the vehicle.
+Otherwise, one may not always be available.